 - Integration: Functional changes from epics and stories are regularly validated by tests of the changed components.
-Major parts of the product that are not part of the test are mocked or stubbed.
+Mock or stub major parts of the product that are not part of the test.

 - Management and measurement: All components have interfaces defined separately in an interface definition language, like Swagger, and versioning identifies interface compatibility (not component functionality) using Semver.

 - Optimization: Compatibility tests and mocks are published to allow customers to use them to validate their own development.
-Contributions back from customers are handled.
+Handle contributions back from customers.